 Setting up contract workflow establishes all the critical steps required throughout the contract lifecycle and highlights repetitive processes for automation.

-SpotDraft enables you to automate your contract workflows by offering robust templates, automating approvals with custom triggers, and providing eSignature features.
+SpotDraft enables you to automate your contract workflows by offering comprehensive templates, eSignature features, and custom automated approval triggers.
 This helps you create fast-paced yet efficient workflows for your contracts.

-#5 Evaluate existing tech stack and figure out integration
+#5 Check your existing tech stack and figure out how to blend it with the contract management tool

-A contract management system should make existing systems better, not replace them.
+A CLM system should make existing systems better, not replace them.
 You should discuss with your vendor about the tools your teams already use and plan ahead on how to integrate them efficiently.

 SpotDraft is designed to work with the tools you’re already used to.
 This is done by providing integration points for popular software like CRMs, collaboration platforms, cloud storage providers, etc.